 - Newman Sound Campground and Coastal Trail to HQ Wharf

 - Southwest Brook Day Use Area - Notice to visitors: Southwest Arm day use area is closed to hunting and visitor access from 8:00 AM to 4:30 PM, Monday to Friday, until further notice due to maintenance activity in the area.

 - Golf Course

-The The following trails are closed to hunting between October 9 and
+The following trails are open to visitors and closed to hunting until October 27:

 - Sandy Pond Day Use Area and Trail